The Portal for work abroad, overseas travel, study abroad and international living

-A Camping Safari in Tanzania
+How to Take a Camping Safari in Tanzania

-Camping in Africa Brings You Closest to the People, the Culture, and the Wildlife
+Be Closer to the People, the Culture, and the Wildlife

-Camping in Tanzania, Africa
+Camping in Tanzania, Africa.

-Questions to Ask a Prospective Outfitter
+Questions to Ask a Prospective Tour Operator

 • What is the maximum number of people allowed in one group?
 (Small groups are more personal and less intrusive.)